 Boost Your Dating Confidence with These Simple Tricks

 Bar lighting and bad karaoke set the mood for Bridget O’Connor’s night out with friends.
 While waiting for a watered-down Long Island Ice Tea and talking to an attractive guy she had just met, she was feeling good about herself.
-But when he complimented her good looks, she instantly responded, “I know,” which she instantly regretted.
+But when he complimented her good looks, she instantly responded with confidence, “I know,” which she instantly regretted.

 “I feel like I shouldn’t have said that and I should have been more taken aback or shocked.
 It sounded cockier than I meant it to,” O’Connor tells MiLLENNiAL.